chickenspaceprogram/Boose_PA8/readme.md

 To test this code, do the following:

-- `cd` into the `test` directory
+- `cd` into the `test` directory using a terminal
 - enter the command `cmake .`
 - enter the command `cmake --build .`
 - enter the command `ctest`

 This assumes that you have CMake installed.
+If you do not have CMake installed, install it from https://cmake.org/download/ or use your preferred package manager.

 ## Windows instructions